sabbond/MirrorClock/README.md

 mirrorTime2: reflects the total minutes elapsed and then transforms to a time string

 unit tests around both, with validation tests on mirrorTime2

+Both methods only accept times in format HH:MM, return success in same format or error message